-- Prolonged low interest rate environment: insurers need a 10 to 15 percent increase in premiums to offset every 1 percent decline in long-term interest rates.
+- Prolonged low interest rate environment: insurance companies need a 10 to 15 percent increase in premiums to offset every 1 percent decline in long-term interest rates.
 Some insurers opt to drop benefits to keep the same premiums.

 Because of these market pressures, insurance companies began thinking of new ways to provide long-term care protection.
 The development of long-term care riders and chronic illness riders became the solution to this marketplace need.

 Typically how life insurance works is that you buy a certain amount of coverage and when you die your beneficiaries are paid a check in that amount.
-With these two riders, the insureds can receive “living benefits” if a situation occurs in which they are in need of extra funds while still alive.
+With these two riders, the individuals who are insured can receive living benefits if a situation occurs in which they are in need of extra funds while still alive.